 Arnold Palmer, Jack Nicklaus, Phil Mickelson and Tiger Woods are just some of the golfing legends that have donned “the green jacket,” as it is known among sports fans.
-This year, a healthy Woods will compete against Jordan Spieth, Rory McIlroy, Dustin Johnson and other stars will challenge defending champion Sergio Garcia for the prize.
+This year, rising stars like 2015 winner Jordan Spieth, top-ranked Dustin Johnson and Rory McIlroy will look to cement their place among the sports’ greats by winning the prize.

-A winner's share of the $11 million prize pool is only part of the allure of winning the Masters.
+A heap of prize money – purportedly $1.6 million in 2017 – is only part of the allure of winning the Masters.
 For a pro golfer, earning a green jacket at Augusta National, while the rest of the sports world watches, is a transformational accomplishment, according to Bob Dorfman, a sports sponsorship expert and creative director at Baker Street Advertising in San Francisco.

 “For a golfer, it’s the ultimate sign of arrival and success.
 It’s a triumph in the most major of the majors.
 It validates a player’s reputation as a winner, and is easily worth seven figures or more in off-the-course earnings from equipment sponsorships, ad deals, speaking engagements, appearance fees and the like,” Dorfman told FOX Business.
 “And the fact that the Masters is an international event with entrants from across the globe makes the green jacket even more valuable to a golfer’s brand.”

 The green jacket attracts universal respect among sports aficionados, but like many elements of the notoriously-secretive Augusta National, little is known about how the blazer is manufactured.
 The golf club’s website links to a 2012 article by the Augusta Chronicle, a local Georgia newspaper, which lists the jacket’s estimated production cost at $250 and production time of about one month.

 An Augusta National spokesman did not respond to FOX Business’ request for comment.